The-Dreadnought/Prometheus-Network/README.md

 The gas price is the amount of Gwei you will pay per unit of gas used in a transaction.

-  If you don't have an earning wallet set up at all, and you don't specify this either, a default earning wallet will be used, in which case the funds you earn will go to Substratum instead of to you: so unless you're in a philanthropic mood, you should be sure to set up or specify your earning wallet.
+  If you don't have an earning wallet set up at all, and you don't specify this either, a default earning wallet will be used, in which case the funds you earn will go to Prometheus Network instead of to you: so unless you're in a philanthropic mood, you should be sure to set up or specify your earning wallet.

 In order to run decentralized, the Node _must_ know the IP address others can use to contact it.
 Therefore,